aartisr/heimdall-electra/README.md

 ---

-## Analyst Console (Web UI)
+## See the Boundaries in a Browser

-The read-only browser console gives a visual overview of current evidence status, stage gates, claims, and source limits.
+The read-only browser console offers a visual overview of current evidence status, stage gates, claims, and source limits.
+It is designed to make the limits legible, not to make them disappear.

 ### Step 1 — Generate the data snapshot